accelerando-consulting/stacx/README.md

 * `make installdeps` - does all of the above three
 * `make build` - compile the program
 * `make upload` - upload over USB
+* `make find` - search the network for devices
 * `make ota` - upload over WiFi (Over-the-Air)

 You can pass options to the make operations on the command-line, overriding the default options which are defined at the top of the Makefile.
 For example:

 ```